back

 Mennonite Genealogy, Inc.

-Mennonite DNA: yDNA
+Mennonite DNA: yDNA Studies

-What can be learned from studying the yDNA of low-german Mennonites?
+What can be learned from studying the yDNA of Low German Mennonites?

-Where can I learn more detail?
+Where can we learn more detail?

-Start at mennoniteDNA.com.
+Find more about the genetics applied here at mennoniteDNA.com.
 Tim Janzen has written and amassed a lot of information.
 You will learn more about the project and get lots of details about the use of yDNA data.

 A report on Mennonite DNA's yDNA results describes Mennonite DNA's collection of data.
-A separate document provides an interpretation of the yDNA results (but I can't find the link.)

 Mennonite Genealogy, Inc.